metio/reguloj/.github/SECURITY.md

 # Security Policy

-`ilo` is using a continuous delivery mode and therefore only supports the latest released version.
+`reguloj` is using a continuous delivery mode and therefore only supports the latest released version.

 ## Reporting a Vulnerability